ccollie/valkey-rfc/TimeSeries.md

 127.0.0.1:6379> TS.JOIN temp:CDMX temp:TOR REDUCE min
 ```
 ---
+### Differences from RedisTimeSeries

+* Our command parser is more lenient than RedisTimeSeries.
+For example, the order of optional arguments does not matter for
+  commands like TS.CREATE and TS.ALTER when not specifying variadic arguments like LABELS.

 ### Unsupported Features

 We do not currently support the TWA (Time-Weighted Average) aggregation function.